nabenabe0928/mfhpo-simulator/README.md

 In principle, `ask_and_tell=True` requires optimizers to be the ask-and-tell interface.
 In exchange for the strict constraint, it stabilizes the simulation.

-**NOTE**
+> [!NOTE]

-Our wrapper assumes that none of the workers will not die and any additional workers will not be added after the initialization.
+> Our wrapper assumes that none of the workers will not die and any additional workers will not be added after the initialization.
-Therefore, if any workers die, our current wrapper hangs and keeps warning except we provide `max_waiting_time` for the instantiation.
+> Therefore, if any workers die, our current wrapper hangs and keeps warning except we provide `max_waiting_time` for the instantiation.
-Furthermore, our package **cannot be run on Windows OS** because the Python module `fcntl` is not supported on Windows OS.
+> Furthermore, our package **cannot be run on Windows OS** because the Python module `fcntl` is not supported on Windows OS.
-Although our package supports MacOS, it is advisable to use Linux system.
+> Although our package supports MacOS, it is advisable to use Linux system.

 ## Setup